surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ## Audio Outputs

-When loaded into a DAW, each instance of Surge has **3 audio outputs**:
+When loaded into a DAW, each instance of Surge XT has **3 audio outputs**:
 - Stereo Out
 - Scene A Out
 - Scene B Out

-In some hosts, like FL Studio for instance, Surge will disable the individual scene outputs due to a conflict with the DAW's audio routing architecture.
-To enable those additional outputs in such cases, see [this option](#workflow) in the Surge menu.
+In some hosts, like FL Studio for instance, Surge XT will disable the individual scene outputs due to a conflict with the DAW's audio routing architecture.
+To enable those additional outputs in such cases, see [this option](#workflow) in the Surge XT menu.

 <br/>

 ## Sliders and controls

-The most common user-interface control in Surge is the slider.
+The most common user-interface control in Surge XT is the slider.
 They come in both horizontal and vertical orientations but their functionality is otherwise identical.